 Captivating Courses.
 Engaged Peers.

-CTD Weekend at Home enrichment courses provide students the chance to explore a topic of interest in depth through live, online activities with master teachers and a diverse group of peers who share a love of the topic.
-Over the six weeks of class, students achieve depth of understanding in the topic, preparing them to take their interests to the next level.
+CTD Weekend at Home enrichment classes provide students the chance to explore a topic of interest in depth through live, online activities with master teachers and a diverse group of peers who share a love of the topic.
+Over the six weeks of class, gifted students achieve depth of understanding in the topic, preparing them to take their interests to the next level.

 Why Choose the CTD Weekend at Home Program?